'Papa! Papa!' Audio of children stokes rage over separation

 Homeland Security Secretary Kirstjen Nielsen said she had not heard the audio but said children taken into custody by the government are being treated humanely.
-She said the government has high standards for detention centers and the children are well cared for, stressing that Congress needs to plug loopholes in the law so families can stay together.
+She said the government has high standards for detention centers and the children are well cared for and stressed that Congress needs to plug loopholes in the law so families can stay together.

+"Papa!
+Papa!" says weeping child in audio that appears to capture the heartbreaking voices of Spanish-speaking children crying out for their parents at a U.S. immigration facility.
+Listen to the audio. https://t.co/4QQdATccuR pic.twitter.com/FIcIZiHdfX— AP Central U.S. (@APCentralRegion) June 19, 2018

 And the backlash over the policy widened.
 The Mormon church said it is "deeply troubled" by the separation of families at the border and urged national leaders to find compassionate solutions.
 Massachusetts Gov. Charlie Baker, a Republican, reversed a decision to send a National Guard helicopter from his state to the Mexican border to assist in a deployment, citing the administration's "cruel and inhumane" policy.